MicrosoftDocs/sdk-api/sdk-api-src/content/wincrypt/nc-wincrypt-pfn_cert_store_prov_set_crl_property.md

 An application-defined callback function that is called by
-<a href="https://msdn.microsoft.com/7e4a0a39-ce55-4171-9b66-31c1c28d895f">CertSetCRLContextProperty</a> before setting the CRL's property.
+<a href="https://msdn.microsoft.com/b4a0c66d-997f-49cb-935a-9187320037f1">CertSetCertificateContextProperty</a> before setting the certificate's property.
 It is also called by
-<a href="https://msdn.microsoft.com/16c2cc06-28fd-42d9-a377-0df2eaeeae56">CertGetCRLContextProperty</a> when getting a hash property that needs to be created and then persisted through the set.
+<a href="https://msdn.microsoft.com/f766db64-3121-4f70-ac83-ce25ee634efa">CertGetCertificateContextProperty</a> when getting a <a href="https://msdn.microsoft.com/4165b820-30fc-477e-a690-81109f161323">hash</a> property that needs to be created and then persisted through the set.

-Upon input, the property has not been set for the <i>pCrlContext</i> parameter.
+Upon input, the property has not been set for the <i>pCertContext</i> parameter.

 ## -parameters